vishal-kumar3/WriteFlow/README.md

 3. Set up your Postgres database:
    - Create a database named `writeflow`.
    - Create a user (if necessary) to access the database.
+   - Then run `bunx prisma migrate deploy` to migrate all the tables.

 4. Update your `.env` file with the database connection details: